NWULIST/SpeechJailbreaker/README.md

-# AttackBench
+# SpeechJailbreaker
-AttackBench is a framework for testing and evaluating the robustness of large language models (LLMs) against various attack techniques.
+SpeechJailbreaker is a framework for testing and evaluating the robustness of large language models (LLMs) against various attack techniques.
 It implements multiple state-of-the-art attack methods to assess and help improve LLM safety.

 interface: python
 `python --attack --model_path --evaluation --dataset --num_GPU`